Systems of transversal sections near critical energy levels of Hamiltonian systems in $\mathbb{R}^4$: Introduction

-\begin{remark}We expect that the geometric convexity assumptions of $\dot S_0$ in Theorem \ref{main1}, as in Hypothesis 2, may be replaced by the weaker assumption that $\dot S_0$ is dynamically convex, i.e., all of its periodic orbits have Conley-Zehnder index at least $3$. \end{remark}
+\begin{remark}We expect that the geometric convexity assumptions of $\dot S_0$ in Theorem \ref{main1}, given by Hypothesis 2, may be replaced by the weaker assumption that $\dot S_0$ is dynamically convex, i.e., all of its periodic orbits have Conley-Zehnder index at least $3$. \end{remark}